Laragear/Preload/README.md

 * **How the list is created?**

 Basically: the most hit files in descending order.
-Each file consumes memory, so the list is _soft-cut_ when the cumulative memory usage reaches the limit (32MB by default).
+Each file consumes memory, so the list is cut when the cumulative memory usage reaches the limit (32MB by default).

-* **You said "_soft-cut_", why is that?**

-Each file is loaded using `opcache_compile_file()`.
 If the last file is a class with links outside the list, PHP will issue some warnings, which is normal and intended, but it won't compile the linked files if these were not added before.

 * **Can I just put all the files in my project?**